6 Minute Read

 The 75F® system is integrated with an existing BMS using the standard BACnet specification.
-In addition to monitoring and controlling the site using 75F® Facilisight portal, this integration allows the facility manager to:
+In addition to monitoring and controlling the site using the 75F® Facilisight portal, this integration allows the facility manager to:

-- Monitor sensor points such as temperature, humidity, discharge air temperature, CO2, VOC, illuminance, sound, occupancy on per zone basis including trend data
+- Monitor sensor points such as temperature, humidity, discharge air temperature, CO2, VOC, illuminance, sound, and occupancy on per zone basis including trend data

-- Send a command from the BMS to set parameters such as desired temperature set points, system modes, etc. for the 75F® system
+- Send command from the BMS to set parameters such as desired temperature set points, system modes, etc. for the 75F® system

 - Generate alarms per BACnet standard based on 75F® alerts